Bocz3k/plz/README.md

-# Plz: Alias Manager
+# plz: Alias Manager
-Plz is an alias manager to help you manage your games.
+plz is an alias manager to help you manage your games.

 ## Installation
 ### As EXE